10 Tools for Finding Trending Topics and Popular Content

 The Content Insights provided by the tool are particularly nice if you’re trying to gauge what types of styles and formats are most popular for content consumers in a particular niche.
 For example, you can use Epicbeat to see how different word counts and reading levels affect average engagement for an article and take advantage of that information when planning your own editorial calendar.
 You can also view average engagement metrics for top authors and top domains in any subject area.

 As an added bonus, Epicbeat has some extra functionality for those who are trying to grow their follower counts and increase engagement on Twitter.
-When researching a topic, you’ll get information on the following:
+When researching a potential trending topic, you’ll get information on the following:

 - Ideal number of tweets per day for the topic